Short on time? Here’s the best antivirus with a VPN in 2020:

 Avira did a great job designing the user interface — the software looks great, and all the cybersecurity features are easy to access.
 I had the program installed, customized to my specifications, and running smoothly in the background in a matter of minutes.

-Avira’s Phantom VPN Pro is a leader in privacy protection, and it covers an unlimited number of devices.
-The free VPN offers 500 MB of daily browsing, which is a great value.
+Avira is a leader in privacy protection, and Avira’s VPN covers an unlimited number of devices.
+The VPN is secure, protected, and performs well enough for most uses.
 Avira Prime scored well in our malware testing, and the whole antivirus suite gets high marks for security, usability, and value.
-This is a great product for anyone looking to keep their data secure across a large network of devices.
+This is a great product for anyone looking to make sure that their browsing data stays safe and private.

 4. Panda — Best for Parental Controls